computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 >>> clf = LogisticRegression()
 {% endhighlight %}

 For this problem, you will be filling in the function `logistic_regression(training_file, development_file, counts)`.
-This function will train a `Logistic Regression` classifier on the training data, and print your model's precision, recall, and f-score on the training data and the development data individually.
+This function will train a `Logistic Regression` classifier on the training data, and returns your model's precision, recall, and f-score on the training data and the development data individually.

 Again, please report the precision, recall, and f-score on the training and development data.